Korowa Anglican Girls' School: History

 Korowa Anglican Girls' School was established in 1890, first in two houses in Valetta Street, Malvern and then in an old house in Pine Grove.
-In 1900 the school moved again, this time to a two-storey house in Wattletree Road.
+In 1900, the school moved again, this time to a two-storey house in Wattletree Road.
 The school was registered as "School No.5" in 1906.

 Korowa relocated to its current site in Glen Iris in 1914.
 The residence was the former property of the Hon.
-William Knox, MHR, who named the home 'Ranfurlie' - which is now the name of the Crescent in which the school is located.
-The school was officially named Corowa in 1899, but later changed to Korowa to avoid confusion with the township of Corowa in 1890.
-From 1910 to 1918 Korowa was a Presbyterian school for girls', then in 1919 was incorporated by the diocesan authorities as a Church of England grammar school.
+William Knox, MHR, who named the home "Ranfurlie", which is now reflected in the name of the crescent in which the school is located.
+The school was officially named "Corowa" in 1899, but later changed to Korowa to avoid confusion with the township of Corowa in 1890.

-When the Diocese of Melbourne adopted the title 'Anglican' instead of Church of England in 1982, it was decided that the church connection should be retained in the name, and subsequently the school has since been known as "Korowa Anglican Girls' School".
+From 1910 to 1918, Korowa was a Presbyterian school for girls', then in 1919 was incorporated by the diocesan authorities as a Church of England grammar school.
+When the Diocese of Melbourne adopted the title "Anglican" instead of Church of England in 1982, it was decided that the church connection should be retained in the name, and the school has since been known as "Korowa Anglican Girls' School".